remult/remult/docs/tutorials/react-next/auth.md

 ## Show components based on the entity's metadata

 Now let's use the entity's metadata to only show the form if the user is allowed to insert
+//TODO - gives an hydration error for Steve
 ```tsx{2,11}
 <main>
   {typeof window !== "undefined" && taskRepo.metadata.apiInsertAllowed && (